-The program, in which the major or minor will be declared, will decide whether courses taken under the pass-fail system shall count toward satisfying the degree requirements.
+The graduate faculty within the program or concentration in which the major or minor will be declared, will decide whether courses taken under the pass-fail system shall count toward satisfying the degree requirements.

 No final grade assigned for a graduate-level course may be raised unless an error has been made.
 Substituting another course for one completed with a low grade is not permitted.